Atle Solberg, Head of the Secretariat

 Afrin Shairaj, Policy and Communications Intern

 Afrin Shairaj (she/her) joined the PDD Secretariat as a policy and communications intern in October 2019.
-She holds a BA in Social Sciences from Tata Institute of Social Sciences, India, and is doing her MSc in Refugee and Forced Migration Studies at the University of Oxford, United Kingdom.
+She holds a BA in Social Sciences from Tata Institute of Social Sciences, India, and an MSc in Refugee and Forced Migration Studies from the University of Oxford, United Kingdom.
 She has previously worked with various NGOs and governmental agencies on child protection, sexual violence, disarmament, and migrant rights.
 She has also been involved in student-led initiatives on refugee and migrant rights, affirmative action, access to education, and environmental issues.
 Afrin has a strong interest in research, advocacy, and public policy; particularly on intersectionality in contexts of forced migration.
 Having lived, studied, and worked in various parts of India, Australia, and the UK, she thrives in multi-cultural multi-lingual environments, and is always looking to learn and unlearn new things about the world around her.